yukiteb/Deep-Learning-Nanodegree/GenerateFace/README.md

 - takes 32x32 image tensor
 - there are 3 convolutional layers, followed by a FC layer
-- leaky ReLu is applied as an activiation function and dropout regularization is used after every conv layer.
+- leaky ReLu is applied as an activiation function and dropout regularization is used after every convolutional layer.

 ### Generator